Rdore88/currency_converter/README.md

 investment.

 Nightmare: The program will be able to tell you what the best currency investment is depending on the amount of years.

+Test: Added tests to confirm that all of the major components of the program are working in the money_trader_test file.